 goTenna markets its goTenna Mesh product, which costs $249 USD per pair, as an emergency communication system for when mobile service is down or for those hiking in remote areas or travelling internationally.
 It was founded by siblings Jorge and Daniela Perdomo after Hurricane Sandy hit the United States in 2012 and left mobile service non-functioning.

 In goTenna’s system, people can hook up a goTenna Mesh device to their mobile phone and then connect with other goTenna Mesh users to exchange text messages.
 The maximum range between goTenna Mesh nodes is around 4 miles/6.4 kilometers.

 A More Secure and Anonymous Way to Send Bitcoin?

-Users of Samourai Wallet’s mobile wallet, which connects to the open-source txTenna app, will be able to send bitcoin transactions from their mobile phone to other nearby goTenna mesh nodes.
+Users of the Samourai mobile wallet, which connects to the open-source txTenna app, will be able to send bitcoin transactions from their mobile phones to other nearby goTenna mesh nodes.
 The transaction can then be relayed by other nodes in the network until it arrives at a node connected to the internet.
 At this point, the transaction can be forwarded to the Bitcoin network.